This post may contain affiliate links. Please see my full disclosure policy for details.

 When you’re wearing these shoes, they are most likely going to be the center of your look.
 Today, I’m sharing four easy ways for you to style these hot shoes into looks that work for YOU.
 As such, I’ve included little bit of flavor for everyone’s taste here.
 Let’s dive in!

-- Mini-skirts – For my ladies that like to some leg, this is a sleek option for you.
+- Mini-skirts – For my ladies that like to show some leg, this is a sleek option for you.
 Pairing an over-the-knee boot with a mini skirt gives the illusion of a long leg (Pretty Woman, anyone?).
 You can have some fun here by pairing different textures like a suede boot with a patent leather skirt or a croc-effect faux leather skirt as I’ve shown below.
 Taking it one step further, think about throwing in a knee-length duster cardigan into the mix for a modern, chic look.
 You also have the option of adding another element of texture with colored/patterned knit tights or micro fishnet stockings.
 Can we say hotness??

 - Leggings & Skinny Jeans – This is probably the easiest and most convenient way to style over-the-knee boots and definitely one of my faves.
 It’s always stylish and quite comfortable as well.
 You can enhance the look by experimenting with a leather ‘liquid’ legging which adds a touch of edge.
 Likewise, skinny jeans (which is a staple in most of our closets) fit comfortably inside the boot and offers the most versatility for when working with different tops and outerwear.